Everything You Need To Know About Invisible Hearing Aids

-Read on to learn more about these cutting-edge options in the fast-evolving world of hearing technology.
+Read on to learn more about these cutting-edge options in the quickly-evolving world of hearing technology.

 Invisible Hearing Aids

-The smallest kind of in the ear hearing aids are called Invisible In the Canal style, IIC for short.
-The idea is that these tiny hearing aids, whether they are custom made to fit your ears or not, fit so deep in your ear canal that you cannot see them from the outside.
-Typically people who are concerned about the cosmetic appearance and visibility of hearing aids may opt for an IIC style.
+The smallest kind of in-the-ear hearing aids are called Invisible In the Canal style, IIC for short.
+The idea is that these tiny hearing aids fit so deeply in your ear canal that you cannot see them from the outside.
+Their tiny size allows them to sit comfortably in the ear canal while still providing good sound quality.
+Typically people who are concerned about the cosmetic appearance and visibility of hearing aids opt for an IIC style.

-For most people these hearing aids are exactly what the name suggests, invisible.
-For others they may protrude a little bit more than what you had hoped.
-The reason for this is that the shape and size of your ear canal will play a big role in how tiny these aids can be produced or fitted in your ear.
-So if you have a very narrow, small, and bendy ear canal, then the likelihood of them appearing completely invisible is lower.
-But on the flipside, if you have a straight, large, and open ear canal, these IIC styles will appear invisible.
+For most people, these hearing aids are exactly what the name suggests, invisible.
+For others, the exact size of the small hearing aids may not be quite as tiny as they wish.
+The reason for this is that the shape and size of your ear canal will play a big role in how tiny these hearing aids can be made or fitted in your ear.
+If you have normal ear canal geometry, the most invisible hearing aids will truly live up to their name and appear invisible.
+No one would notice them in your ear!
+However, if you have a very narrow, small, and bendy ear canal, the appearance may not be completely invisible.

 Determining right fit

-Most of the custom made IIC aids may initially cause you to experience an increased perception of your own voice.
-This sensation is referred to as “occlusion”.
-Occlusion typically occurs when a custom aid completely fills up your ear canal.
-Depending on the degree and severity of your hearing loss you may hear more or less of your own voice initially.
+Depending on the degree and severity of your hearing loss, you may hear more or less of your own voice initially.
 Occlusion is typically more noticeable in the first few days of you using the hearing aids as your brain is adapting to hearing sounds you haven’t heard in a long time, or even ever!
-As time goes on and the more consistently you use your hearing aids, your brain will quickly adapt and recognize the sound of your own voice and so the perception of occlusion won’t be so noticable.
-If, after two weeks you still have not managed to adapt to the sound of your own voice, it’s a good idea to visit your hearing professional so they can make further adjustments to the aids.
+As time goes on, your brain will adapt and adjust to the sound of your own voice.
+If, after two weeks, you still have not managed to adapt to the sound of your own voice, it’s a good idea to visit your hearing care professional so they can make further adjustments to the hearing aids.

 Disposable Invisible Hearing Aids – Lyric